cenfun/monocart-coverage-reports/README.md

     - see [`mcr` CLI](#mcr-cli)

 ## Multiprocessing Support
-The data will be added to `[outputDir]/.cache`, and the cache will be removed after reports generated.
+> The data will be added to `[outputDir]/.cache`, After the generation of the report, this data will be removed unless debugging has been enabled or a raw report has been used, see [Debug for Coverage and Sourcemap](#debug-for-coverage-and-sourcemap)
 - sub process 1
 ```js
 const MCR = require('monocart-coverage-reports');